open-eio/opk-wrap/README.md

 > {"temp":2.3}

-Note: you'll need to perform a 'chmod 7555 ./wrap' in order to be able to execute the wrap CLI as above'
+Note: you'll need to perform a 'chmod 7555 ./wrap' in order to be able to execute the wrap CLI as above